-- Consider including at least one representative from industry in the Internal Quality Committee, to ensure that the needs of the industry are taken into consideration and regularly updated. - There is a need to close the student feedback loop and demonstrate to the students how quality evaluation results have been taken into consideration.
-An approach would be a student facing 'You said, we did' exercise.
-This is particularly important in the e-learning programme to ensure that the student voice is 'heard' and feedback is responded to. - Define a process to evaluate quality and consistency of pedagogical approach when bigger classes are split into groups and managed by different members of the adjunct staff
+- The university should consider including at least one representative from industry in the Internal Quality Assurance Committee, to ensure that the needs of the industry are taken into account and regularly updated.
+This could also have positive implications for employability of the programme graduates. - There is a need to close the student feedback loop with the students about how issues raised from the quality evaluation have been taken into consideration and addressed.
+An approach would be a regular student facing 'You said, we did' exercise.

-Research and teaching nexus
+Research teaching nexus

-Greater clarity in how research is linked to teaching beyond the research informed descriptions of many study guides, particularly with regards to clarity on how students benefit from staff research involvement beyond being taught by active researchers.
+Greater clarity on how research is linked to teaching beyond the research informed descriptions of many study guides, particularly with regards to how students benefit directly from staff involvement in research activities.

-Placements/internships
+Placements

 Need to provide further opportunities for skills development in professional practice contexts.
-The programme team should consider a more explicit inclusion of a placement/internship approach adapted to the needs of each student.
-This is a key contribution in the current setup of the programme, however this aspect can be problematic for the distance learning students as opportunities for placements and internships may be fewer where they are located.
+Placement and internship is an area where professional skills can be developed, adapted to the learning profile of each student.
+This is a key contribution of the programme.

-Assessment
+Assessment design